ericmann/JS-Banner-Rotate/readme.txt

 You can set several things via the shortcode:

 * Image URLs (image1=http://blog.url/image.jpg image2=http://blog.url/image2.jpg)
+* Toggle the section heading (titlevis=true or titlevis=false)
 * Section Heading (title=Home)
 * Image Height and Width (height=200 width=900)

 = What are the shortcode parameter defaults? =

 * title=Home
+* titlevis=true
 * height=300
 * width=900

+= I want to get rid of the title on the banner, how do I do that? =

+The banner is turned on by default.
+To disable the banner, place "titlevis=false" in the shortcode.
+It will cleanly remove the label.

+= Can I change the colors and other styles of the display? =

+Not yet.
+That control will be coming in version 1.1.

 == Screenshots ==